cgroll/riskMan/src/intro.md

 ###

-- this reasoning *does not apply to net / gross returns*, since they can not be decomposed into a sum of lower frequency returns
+- this reasoning *does not apply to net / gross returns*, since they can not be decomposed into a *sum* of lower frequency returns

+. . .

 - keep in mind: these are *only hypothetical considerations*, since we have not seen any real world data so far!